apache/doris/fe/fe-core/src/main/java/org/apache/doris/statistics/README.md

 # Test

 # Feature note

+20230516:
+1. Refactor the related code of `AnalysisTaskInfo` and add `AnalysisJobInfo`.
+2. Change the `col_partitions` field to `partitions`, which stores a mapping from column names to partitions when storing JobInfo and comma-separated partitions when storing TaskInfo.

 20230508:
 1. Add table level statistics, support `SHOW TABLE STATS` statement to show table level statistics.